 - Remove the chocolate from the heat and let it rest while you whisk in the vanilla and salt into the egg mixture.

-- Add the egg mixture to the chocolate and whisk until combined.
+- Add the egg and sugar mixture to the chocolate and whisk until combined.

 - Shift the flours and fold them into the batter.

-- Add additional chocolate or other additions if using.
+- Add additional chocolate or other additions if you are using them.

 - Transfer the batter to the prepared pan.

 - Let cool and enjoy!